Brazilian Breakfast Recipes

-- Pingado (warm milk mixed with sweetened coffee)
+- Pintado (warm milk mixed with sweetened coffee)

 - Plant-based milk

-Breakfast drinks are refreshing and compliment solid breakfast items.
+Breakfast drinks are refreshing and complement solid breakfast items.
 For example, fruit juices or smoothies pair with fruit-based dishes and coffee drinks mesh well with pieces of breakfast bread and sweets like cake.

 4. Bread, Meat, and Cheese